kevancress/MeasureIt_ARCH/docs/docs/intro/faq.md

     If you have questions about MeasureIt_ARCH that you think should be answered here, make a pull request for this page with the "Edit on GitHub" button above.

 #### What should I use MeasureIt_ARCH for?

 MeasureIt_ARCH is meant for producing Design Documentation and Technical Drawings in Blender.
-If you've been using Sketch-Up, AutoCAD, Rhino or a similar software for design drawings and documentation, on relativly small scale projects, then MeasureIt_ARCH & Blender could be a good tool for you.
+If you've been using Sketch-Up, AutoCAD, Rhino or somthing similar for design drawings and documentation, on relativly small scale projects, then MeasureIt_ARCH & Blender could be a good tool for you.

 #### Why should I use MeasureIt_ARCH?